floshin/acrolib/training/how-to-learn-an-element.md

 Teaching a skill directly but at the same time correctly is an advanced method for those who not only understand all the aspects of a skill, but are also physically able (in regard to strength, coordination, sensitivity, subtleness) to spot it in a way that it is already effective to train it inspite of the athletes being so far away of mastering it.

 For example: A coach may fail in teaching a skill correctly not primarily due to the lack of ability in their athletes, but also by a lack of ability in himself to manage spotting them correctly in an early stage.
+Because the earlier the stage, the more complex the spotting.

 If we take the example of two athletes that are supposed to learn a one arm handstand on one arm: If the top herself can do the one arm very well on her own already, the coach can let her stand on the hand of the base, while the coach only holds the hands of the base and focuses on helping him to stabilise the position as much as needed.
 In this case it is easy to spot.